syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/form-fields.md

 ## Export form field data

-Data of the all the Form fields in the document can be exported using `exportFormData`.
+Data of the all Form fields in the document can be exported using `exportFormData`.

 ```typescript
 var formFieldDate = documentEditor.exportFormData();